joeauraa/DevSpark/README.md

 - SQL
 - JSON

+---

 ## ⚙️ How It Works

-DevSpark runs code by sending the user’s input to a backend execution API securely isolated from the browser.
+DevSpark sends the user’s code securely to a backend execution API, where it is processed inside sandboxed environments for safety, speed, and isolation.
-Languages are executed in sandboxed environments to ensure safety and performance.
+The execution result is then returned instantly to the browser.

+---

 ## 📦 Installation (Optional for Local Development)